Heinz Memorial Chapel hosts a number of public events and concerts each semester.

 12:15 PM: Guided Meditation & 4-6 PM: Quiet Hours

 Join us every Monday, starting September 11, for Meditation Mondays!
-There will be a free 15-20 minute guided meditation at 12:15 PM.
+There will be a free 15-20 minute guided meditation at 12:15 PM with sound healing from 12 to 1 PM.
 The Chapel will also offer quiet hours each Monday from 4:00 to 6:00 PM.
 This time is perfect for prayer, study, or quiet reflection.

 Free and open to the public.